What turns your eyes from plain-girl peepers to Hollywood bombshell?

 - Swipe two or three coats of mascara on your fake lashes.
 The mascara will bind your real and false eyelashes together.

-- Apply one coat of liquid eyeliner in (navy or black) to your upper lash line to cover any white dry glue residue.
+- Use eyeliner as glue cover-up.
+Apply one coat of liquid eyeliner in (navy or black) to your upper lash line to cover any white dry glue residue.
 Or better, use black eyelash glue to coat your strands.
 Comb your new and improved lashes with a lash comb to separate any mascara clumps and complete your new eye look.

 Removing Your Fake Lashes Carefully